BIO_read_ex, BIO_write_ex, BIO_read, BIO_write, BIO_gets, BIO_get_line, BIO_puts - BIO I/O functions

 See BIO_should_retry(3) for details of how to determine the cause of a retry and other I/O issues.

-If the BIO_gets() function is not supported by a BIO then it possible to work around this by adding a buffering BIO BIO_f_buffer(3) to the chain.
+If the "gets" method is not supported by a BIO then BIO_get_line() can be used.
+It is also possible to make BIO_gets() usable even if the "gets" method is not supported by adding a buffering BIO BIO_f_buffer(3) to the chain.

 Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.